chrisaddy/fizzbuzz/README.md

 If you're in a weird mood and want to fizzbuzz with a randomly generated sequence

 `./fizzbuzz scatter-brained`

+If you combine that with `impatient` it'll only ever stop if it lands on the number 100.
+This is a feature, not a bug.

 ## Next Steps